-The site is large with a generally eastern facing slape with varying vegetation types.
-For the most part the site contains intact notive vegetation dominated by Eucligatus globulus any forest and woodland and patches of Eucligatus virtualis.
+The site contains intact notive vegetation daminated by Eucolyptus globulus any forest and woodland and actions of Eucolyptus viminates.
 There are however substantial weed intestations along the access track and on the eastern side of the access track.
-Recorded weeds on the site include paneseed, gorse, English broom, batoneaster, pampas grass, plackberry and larget the notes.
+Recorded weeds on the site include paneseed, gorse, English broom, coloniester, parrious grass, plackgerry and target menats.